-Join Gabriel Corbett for an in-depth discussion in this video Looking at exploded views, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Looking at exploded views, part of Learning eDrawings.

 If you thought sectioning your model is fun, exploding is awesome.
 However, before we can see some of the cool stuff, we needed to make sure the model is created with an exploded view in SolidWorks.
 If you can find the Explode command in the Tools menu you are good to go.
 With one click of the button, we can explode the assembly and see all of the parts.
 Then, we can move the model around and get a great view of what's inside.
 Let's get started.
 Over here on the tree, I can click on configurations.
 And you see under default, I have what's called Exploded View One.
 If I double-click on Exploded View, (SOUND) the part animates and all comes apart.

 You can see all the individual pieces of hardware and all the individual components.
 And once again, if you double-click on Exploded one more time, (SOUND) it all comes right back together, a nice little animation.
 So when you have an exploded view out, I can take that model and I can spin it around.
 I can zoom in on the parts, I can zoom out on the parts.
 I can take a component and I can isolate (INAUDIBLE) saying hide others.
 So I can see just the one component here.
 And spin that around so what I want to do.
 And when you're done, you can go ahead and right-click and say Show All.